ember-learn/ember-blog/source/2020-06-12-the-ember-times-issue-152.md

 Be kind,

-Jessica Jordan, Jared Galanis the crowd and the Learning Team
+Jessica Jordan, Jared Galanis, Isaac Lee, the crowd and the Learning Team